AmanoTeam/duckpy/README.md

 ## Setting up proxies:

+DuckDuckGo may temporarily block your request IP or return empty results, especially if you are using the library for scraping, bots and other stuff that generate many requests.
+This is not a duckpy issue and can be prevented using proxies.

 You can pass a list with proxies in the Client object, then duckpy will use these proxies to make requests:

 ```python